 Let me take a detour to illustrate my point.

-Linux Adictos Use a content management system called WordPress.
-A few years ago WordPress changed to an editor called Gutenberg in which you select from a menu the module you need (Title, text, graphics, etc.) very visually attractive, but a real waste of time.
-Those responsible for the blog chose to stay with the classic editor, a mini word processor with a menu of buttons at the top.
+Linux Adictos uses a content manager called WordPress.
+A few years ago WordPress switched to an editor called Gutenberg in which you select from a menu the module you need (Title, text, graphics, etc.) very visually attractive, but a real waste of time.
+Those responsible for the blog chose to stick with the classic editor, a mini word processor with a menu of buttons at the top.

 I recently decided to use a content manager called Jekyll for my own blog.
 Jekyll does not have an editor, but instead uses a variant of the Markdown language called Kramdown.
 Basically you use symbols that Jekyll converts to HTML code.